Saman-hash/GitDemo2/README.md

 # Git Demo Repo
-This is a Sample a repository \ Sample app for the Git course.
+This is the changes in the conflict1 branch.

 ## Roadmap
 *Add new features